-- 1. Format a text file as described with the URLs to block, along with any exceptions. - Click HTTP > URL Access Control > Global URL Blocking on the main menu. - 3.
-Specify the location of the file to import in the "Import block list and exceptions" field by clicking Browse, and clicking Import. - 4.
-Click Save.
+- 1. Format a text file as described with the URLs to block, along with any exceptions. - Click HTTP > URL Access Control > Global URL Blocking from the main menu. - 3.
+Specify the location of the file to import in the "Import block list and exceptions" field by clicking Browse, and clicking Import.